ridi/lightweight-rest-tester/README.md

 The `api` part consists of `url` and `params`. `url` is essential, but `params` is optional.

 #### params
 When parameter values are given as an array, multiple test cases with all possible parameter-sets are generated.
 They will show which parameter-set fails a test if exists (please see [5.
 Test Case Name](#5-test-case-name)).
-For example, the following parameters generate 9 test cases (e.g., `{"p1": 1, "p2": "abc", "p3": "def"}`):
+For example, the following parameters generate 9 different parameter sets.
+One of them could be `{"p1": 1, "p2": "abc", "p3": "def"}`.
 ```json
 "params": {
   "p1": [1, 2, 3],